jessiebit2022/ai-multi-agent-python/plugins/dpsn/README.md

 Agents can leverage this plugin to consume real-time data for decision-making, reacting to events, or integrating external information feeds.

-To provide personalized data streams for your agents, you can create and publish data into your own DPSN topics using the [dpsn-client for Python](https://github.com/DPSN-org/dpsn-python-client). # Verify link/package name if available
+To provide personalized data streams for your agents, you can create and publish data into your own DPSN topics using the [dpsn-client for Python](https://github.com/DPSN-org/dpsn-python-client).

 For more information, visit:
 -   [DPSN Official Website](https://dpsn.org)